|

-7-30-2008 Blog #208 David & Joan
+David & Joan

-Fourth Annual Backyard Bash On July 19th we had our 4th Annual Backyard Bash, inviting all the neighbors, whose backyards connect to ours, to a potluck.
+On July 19th we had our 4th Annual Backyard Bash, inviting all the neighbors, whose backyards connect to ours, to a potluck.
 We had hamburgers and hot dogs and a host of other food.
 It seems everyone brings two side dishes and our tables were full.
 Too much food really... we joke that everyone could come back the next day and still be well fed.
 The weather was hot with no rain.
 The regular pool and bubble pool were well visited.
 We had potato sack races, Kids' Power Wheel races and the ever popular lawn mower races.
 This year we added three-legged races and human dogsled races.
 All in all, a fabulous time; great food, great people and plenty to occupy the kids.
-This year we had a small round pool in addition to the bubble pool.

 Both pools saw plenty of action.